Retired financier Howard Rubin accused of sex trafficking, abusing women in penthouse sex "dungeon"

 Powers allegedly arranged for the women to fly to New York for the encounters, and made sure the women signed non-disclosure agreements.

-Prosecutors allege that Rubin would set up a "safe word" to the women to stop the encounter but then he'd ignore it, or be unable to actually say it because they were bound and gagged.
+Prosecutors allege that Rubin would set up a "safe word" to the women to stop the encounter but then he'd ignore it, or the women would be unable to actually say it because they were bound and gagged.
+Rubin allegedly encouraged women to drink alcohol and take drugs like sedatives.
+Some claimed they were unable to consent because of lack of consciousness.
+Rubin also allegedly threatened them with legal consequences and public shaming if they sought legal recourse.

 Prosecutors believe there may be more victims, and are asking people to contact the FBI or call them at 212-384-3600.